 Course Prerequisites

-Successful completion of the following courses are required for matriculation into the PharmD program.
+Successful completion of the prerequisite courses are required for matriculation into the PharmD program.
 You may apply and gain admission with coursework in-progress.

 Yes